keshavnagpal/NaturalLanguageInput/README.md

 Example queries

--Show me the capabilities having high priority
+1.1 -Show me the capabilities having high priority

-      -which of these have low maturity
+     1.2 -which of these have low maturity

--show me all the capabilities with high maturity
+2.1-Show me all the capabilities with high maturity

-      -from these display the one with low priority
+      2.2-from these display the one with low priority